EarthObservation/ARSET23/README.md

 ## Theory

-Slides for the theory part of the course are available here [Remote Sensing and Change Detection](./Theory/Slides.pdf).
+Slides for the theory part of the course are available here [Crop Mapping using Synthetic Aperture Radar (SAR) and Optical Remote Sensing](./Theory/Slides.pdf).

 ## Preparation